AdamBoley/Viscosity-Calculator/README.md

 [This Stack Overflow question](https://stackoverflow.com/questions/8605516/default-select-option-as-blank) provided guidance on how to set a specific option element of a drop-down menu as the default, and how to make that default option disabled.

 ASTM Industry standard test method D445, obtained using Intertek's subscription to the ASTM Compass, was used to provide the equations used to determinability, repeatability, reproducibility, viscometer calibration and viscometer recalibration.
+Unfortunately, my copy states that there is a license agreement that prevents reproduction, so a copy cannot be made available for download.

 [This W3 Schools page](https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp) provided guidance on how to disable to arrows in number input elements.